Amazon Tax Information Interview and IRS Annual Reporting FAQ

 Frequently Asked Questions

-A: Curse requires all providers—including U.S. and non-U.S., non-profit or tax-exempt organizations—to provide valid taxpayer identification in order to comply with U.S. tax reporting regulations.
+A: Union for Gamers requires all providers—including U.S. and non-U.S., non-profit or tax-exempt organizations—to provide valid taxpayer identification in order to comply with U.S. tax reporting regulations.
 The tax interview collects the information needed to establish this identification, and produces a document (either an IRS Form W-8 or W-9) which is used to determine if your payments are subject to IRS reporting, and if applicable, to reduce or eliminate U.S. withholding tax.
 If you do not complete the interview, withholding tax of up to 30% may apply to your payments.

 A: You should complete the tax interview by May 5th.